 PortExpert is a free application that can give very useful information about all TCP, UDP communications connected to the system and is hence useful to identify potential threats.
 These days we are hearing of many hacking stories, where millions of computers are being compromised by malware.
 Monitoring TCP/UDP traffic can help a user protect their computer from active threats.
-They can check all active connection those are trying to connect to internet or sending receiving packets.
+They can check all active connections that are trying to connect to the internet or send receiving packets.

 Monitor TCP, UDP Ports

-Using netstat -n command will show TCP connections and ports with numerical or IP address instead of computers or services actual name. netstat -a and netstat -b are other few commands that can help user to check various active connections.
+Using netstat -n command will show TCP connections and ports with numerical or IP address instead of computers or service’s actual name. netstat -a and netstat -b are other few commands that can help users to check various active connections.